Instructions

 Recall that in class (lecture 10), we learned the following rules of thumb for symmetric, bell-shaped distributions: 68%, 95%, and 99.7% of the values lie within one, two, and three standard deviations of the mean, respectively.
 This is actually derived from the normal distribution.

-2. For the two standard deviation version, do the same as in (a) using symmetry of the normal distribution (i.e., you should only use a single call of pnorm()).
+3. For the one standard deviation version, how do we derive the same required probability in (b) using only a single call of pnorm() with a negative z-score?

 Problem 3 (25 points)